xma711/notebook/web/README.md

 An analogy is that word document has both content and formatting info.
 Html is the same. it stores both content and format info.

-Html can also have extra format info like background colour, font, size of text, which are considered as "appearance" of the page.
+Html can also have extra format info like background color, font, size of text, which are considered as "appearance" of the page.
 Or better, these info can be stored in an external file and can be reused; also the same html can points to different appearance file for different appearances.
 This special file is called css (cascading style sheets).